Chris Hawes Award for Outreach and Education

 Applicants should submit a curriculum vitae (which should list any relevant publications and/or outreach activities), and a letter to summarise why they wish to be considered for the award.
 The letter should include a statement (maximum length, one page) outlining the merits of the candidate and their suitability for the award outlining the particular contribution this nominee has made to the field.
 Alternatively, nominators should submit this information for the nominated candidate.

-All applications and nominations should be submitted to Amanda Jarman ([email protected]).
+All applications and nominations should be submitted to Debbie Hunt ([email protected]).

 Nominated candidates will be contacted after the closing date to confirm that they are happy for their nomination to be considered.
 The relevant committee will consider applications and the winner will receive complimentary registration to the meeting at which they will be presented with their award.
 They may also be invited to produce an article for infocus.